GHANA TOGO BENIN

 DOUBLE ROOM SUPPLEMENT: €200

-Guarantees accommodation in a double room with your chosen partner.
-For participants who do not purchase this supplement, BHS will manage accommodations in double, triple, or quadruple rooms with people of the same sex, according to booking requirements.
+Guarantees accommodation in a double room shared with your chosen travel companion.
+For travelers who do not select this supplement, room arrangements will be organised by BHS according to availability and group composition, in double, triple, or quadruple rooms shared with participants of the same sex.

 SINGLE ROOM SUPPLEMENT: €400